 IMPORTANT: It’s important the room be properly wired which means consulting or hiring an electrician.

-Design: The starting point is designing your home theater… with software or hire a firm to do it or just wing it.
+Design: The starting point is designing your home theater… with software or hiring a firm to do it or just winging it.

 How to soundproof your media room